eigerco/polka-storage/docs/src/architecture/pallets/randomness.md

 ## Overview

-The randomness pallet saves a random seed for each block when it's finalized and allows retrieval of this randomness at a later time.
-There is a limitation - the randomness is available only after the 81st block of the chain, due to randomness predictability earlier.
-Currently, the seeds are used for the sealing pipeline's pre-commit and prove commit, in other words generating a replica and proving a sector.
+The Randomness Pallet captures and stores the VRF (Verifiable Random Function) output from each block author and maintains a history of these values for later use.
+This randomness is essential for the sealing pipeline's pre-commit and prove commit operations, which are used for generating replicas and proving sectors.

 ## Usage

-This pallet exposes the interface to get randomness on-chain for a certain block via the trait `primitives_proofs::Randomness` or chain state query `pallet_randomness:SeedsMap`.
-Note that, you can only get a randomness for the `current_block - 1` and depending on the configuration, the old randomness seed will be removed after the associated block has passed.
+This pallet exposes randomness through two main interfaces:

+1. `frame_support::traits::Randomness` - A general trait for generating randomness based on a subject
+2. `primitives::randomness::AuthorVrfHistory` - A trait for accessing historical randomness values

+The randomness is derived from the block author's VRF output combined with a user-supplied subject, providing domain separation for different applications of the same underlying randomness.

 ## Extrinsics